FurryGamesIndex/games/doc/contribute_guide/game.en.md

     - android
 ```

-The tags describe the characteristics of the game.
-In FGI, every tags consists of "namespace" and "value".
-And (unless otherwise indicated) you must use standardized tags.
 For example, in `type:visual-novel`, the namespace is `type` before the colon, and the value `visual-novel` follows.
 This label indicates that the "type" of the game is "visual novel".
 Similarly, `species:wolf` means that the main "species" character of the game is "wolf furry", and `misc:work-in-process` means that the game is unfinished and is under development (but the first experience/Demo is released) Version), `platform:android` means that the game can run on "Android" "platform".
-For all current standard tags, see [tags](../tags.en.md).

 > The final list of tags presented on the webpage may be increased.
 Because FGI uses a mechanism called "tag dependency" to add automatic tags.
 For example, if "male:wolf" exists, the system will add "male:canine"

+#### Specifications

 Tags have no spaces, with one exception: the tags under the `author` namespace.
 The `author` namespace indicates the author of the work (developer, publisher, etc.).
 If it contains spaces, it needs to be wrapped with single quotes `'`.